National Flood Insurance Program reauthorized by Congress

 What does the future hold?

-Extending stability to the program is a great step, and a trend toward risk-based pricing is long overdue.
-Some homeowners will see rates rise, especially on secondary homes.
-But a return to a self-supporting program was an important goal for Congress in this era of fiscal pressure, and the bill appears to include what it will take to do that.
+Extending stability to the program is a good step, and a trend toward risk-based pricing is long overdue.
+Some homeowners will see rates rise, especially on secondary homes or homes with repeated claims.
+But a return to a self-supporting program was an important goal for Congress, and the bill appears to include what it will take to do that.